ChunghaSung/JSdep/README.md

 HOW TO INTERPRET THE RESULT?
 =========================

-If you run the program, you can see the file named "dep.txt" file under "info" directory.
+If you run the program, you can see the file named dep.txt file under info directory.

 There are lines of text, and each depedency relationships consist of 4 lines of text.